jrburke/amdefine/README.md

 ### amdefine/intercept

+Consider this very experimental.

-Instead of pasting the piece of text for the amdefine setup of a `define` variable in each module you create or cosunme, you can use `amdefine/intercept` instead.
+Instead of pasting the piece of text for the amdefine setup of a `define` variable in each module you create or consume, you can use `amdefine/intercept` instead.
 It will automatically insert the above snippet in each .js file loaded by Node.